 In the months and years leading up to the publication of A Dance With Dragons, the fifth book in George R.R.
 Martin’s A Song Of Ice And Fire series, Martin kept contact with his fans via a LiveJournal account.
 In his “Not A Blog” blog, Martin would announce upcoming events, offer spirited commentary on the current football season, and, occasionally, let people know how the book was going.
 His readers were eager for news.
-The first ASOIAF novel, A Game Of Thrones, was published in 1996, with subsequent volumes A Clash Of Kings and A Storm Of Swords hitting stores in every two years.
+The first ASOIAF novel, A Game Of Thrones, was published in 1996, with subsequent volumes A Clash Of Kings and A Storm Of Swords hitting stores in 1999 and 2000, respectively.
 But it was five years after Swords before A Feast For Crows, the series’ fourth entry, was released.
 The wait was frustrating enough for fans, but Crows was also a compromised novel, in many ways more of a stop-gap measure than a satisfying narrative, full of well-crafted but seemingly irrelevant plot threads that failed to deliver the same thrills as the series’ first three books.

 Of course, A Song Of Ice And Fire isn’t over yet, and there’s every chance that Martin will pull everything together.
 Dragons showed some signs of just that, and while it’s in many ways as frustrating as Crows, it at least offers the hope of moving toward the long-awaited resolution.
 But that raises another problem: the waiting.
 It took Martin six years after Crows to finish Dragons, and while he’s on the downhill side of the series, there are still at least two books left to write before the story comes to an end.
 Hopefully, those final novels will take less time to write than the previous two, but that doesn’t make it any less painful to come to the final chapter of Dragons (which ends in a cliffhanger, naturally), and realize it’s going to be a long, long time before the other shoe drops.